 Each position has advantages and disadvantages, and which one is right for you will depend on your body type and desired outcome from your breast augmentation.
 Your surgeon will be able to provide further details in your consultation, along with making a recommendation on which position and type of implant is most suitable for you.

 There are two main types of breast implant used in Australia – Saline Implants and Silicone Implants.

 Saline breast implants are a silicone envelope filled with sterile salt water (saline).
-The amount of saline in the implant can vary depending on the desired size of the patient, and can affect the shape, firmness and feel of the breast after surgery.
+The amount of saline in the implant can vary depending on the patient’s desired size and can affect the shape, firmness, and feel of the breast after surgery.
 If the silicone envelope leaks, the implant will collapse and the saline will be absorbed and naturally expelled by the body.

 Breast Augmentation Consultation

 At Sculpt we understand it is essential for women to be involved in the treatment planning process for all our procedures.
 This is why our expert plastic surgeons will always sit with you to discuss your goals and what type of breast augmentation surgery may be right for your body.
 We do this by:

 - Holding a detailed initial consultation where a thorough examination is performed